 Hospital and health system trustees are promoting value in their communities by partnering with a variety of stakeholders to tackle social factors that influence the health and well-being of their communities.
 A panel of trustees, moderated by Priya Bathija, vice president of AHA’s The Value Initiative, will discuss how their boards have made community health advancement a strategic priority for their organizations, and how they prioritize, collaborate, measure and fund these important efforts.

 Trustee Insights Session: The Trustee’s Evolving Role in Quality and Safe | 10:45 - 11:45 am

 Trustees play a key role in overseeing the quality and safety of the care provided in the hospitals and health systems they serve.
 But they may not be as clear about the expectations that the Centers for Medicare & Medicaid Services and other oversight bodies have for how they carry out that role.
-Join CMS leadership for a lively discussion of those expectations and how they are changing in light of the transforming health care environment.
+Join CMS leadership, Michelle Block Schreiber, MD, director of the quality measurement and value-based incentives group, CMS and David R. Wright, director of quality, safety & oversight group, Center for Clinical Standards and Quality, CMS for a lively discussion of those expectations and how they are changing in light of the transforming health care environment.
 Time will be provided for questions.

 Executive Insights Session: Advancing Better Health for Mothers and Babies | 2:00 - 3:15 pm

 Roxie Wells M.D., AHA Board Member and President of Cape Fear Valley Hoke Healthcare